b0xspread/rpi4-crt/README.md

 https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/vc4/vc4_vec.c#L286

-In order to achieve 240p the following changes to the output are needed:
+In order to achieve 240p the following changes to the output signal are needed:

 - Integer number of lines (either 262 or 263) instead of 262.5 (x2 = 525) used for interlacing
 - This will cause the VSync pulse to be sent at the end of a scanline and not in the middle of it, thus the scanlines will be retraced instead of being shifted down due to the ramp restart of the electron beam sawtooth wave.